JHU-PL-Lab/www-fpse/assignments/project.md

 3. A complex library.
     * The focus is on some sophisticated algorithm, and there may be a simple usage through the command line.

-Note that in all three, there must be a non-trivial algorithm as a key feature.
-For example, in the projects linked below, we have sudoku solvers, chess AI, complex-number mathematics with a rasterizer and ASCII image generator, etc. The complexity of the user interaction makes up for lack of complexity in the algorithm and underlying behavior.
+Note that in all three, **there must be a non-trivial algorithm as a key feature**.
+For example, in the projects linked below, we have sudoku solvers, chess AI, complex-number mathematics with a rasterizer and ASCII image generator, etc. The complexity of the user interaction makes up for lack of complexity in the algorithm and underlying behavior and vice versa.

-* For all command-line apps some ways to beef them up once the basic app is working include
+For all command-line apps, here are some ways to beef them up once the basic app is working:

   1. Replace the command line with a RESTful web server using [`Dream`](https://aantron.github.io/dream) mentioned below.
-  2. In addition to 2., `Dream` supports html templates and you could "reply" to the `http` queries with html and so you can run your app in the browser.
+  2. In addition to 1., `Dream` supports html templates and you could "reply" to the `http` queries with html and so you can run your app in the browser.
-  3. If you know JavaScript you can beef up 2. a bit with some dynamic content.
-Better yet, use Rescript and React to make an OCaml front-end in the browser, see below for links.
+  3. Use Rescript and React to beef it up and make an OCaml front-end in the browser.
+You may not use JavaScript unless you petition to the course staff.
   4. Replace a file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
-  5. Rather than using your own ad-hoc format for data in the file or database, make your own JSON representation and use `yojson` to convert back and forth.
+  5. Rather than using your own ad-hoc format for data in the file or database, make an s-expression representation and convert back and forth.
     - You should do this from the beginning in fact, it will be easier and more robust.
   6. Add more options to the underlying application.
 Think about ways to make the application more generic, which also can give you some practice at abstractions in OCaml.